Batch Guide

 2. Retrieve labels by downloading the batch label file containing all individual shipment labels.
 View an example of retrieving labels in a single PDF file

-Creating Batch Label
+Create a Batch Label

 POST /batches/:id/label